dineshbellamkonda12/Vertu-Motors-Website/README.txt

 #Vertu Motors Website

-- This Website is compatible only for mobile and desktop(Full Screen)
+- This website is optimized for both mobile and desktop(Full Screen) viewing
 - Please open index.html to open the main home page

 - Desktop (Full Screen View)